dmulholl/janus/readme.md

 # Janus

-A Go library for parsing command line arguments.
+Janus is a simple argument-parsing library designed for building elegant command-line interfaces.

 #### Features